roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-06 ****** byStoryTeller07© 'So what's Mr Frederickson like?'
+'So what's Mr Frederickson like?'
 Margaret asked the receptionist.
 The woman was smartly dressed and handled herself with unusual professionalism, so Margaret didn't expect much of use to be revealed.

  'He's a nice man, at least as far as a purchasing CEO goes,' she dryly commented.